 - Chance to positively impact the health of others

 Alaska Pacific University in Anchorage offers a Health Services Administration concentration within their Master of Business Administration program.
-Unfortunately, there are few other health administration graduate degree programs in the state.
+Unfortunately, there are few other healthcare administration graduate degree programs in the state.
 While this concentration will be sufficient, the lack of options may be limiting.
 It may be worth researching other master’s in health administration degrees online.
 In fact, many online Master of Business Administration programs offer health administration as a concentration.
 Some Master of Business Administration programs offer dual degrees with public health, healthcare informatics, healthcare marketing, or even a master of science in healthcare administration.

 Job Prospects in Alaska

 While Alaska employs relatively few health administrators, the job prospects within the state are still very favorable.
 This is due in large part to an increase in the number of American Indians and Alaskan Natives who now have healthcare coverage.
 Prior to the Affordable Care Act, many residents were uninsured.
 As more and more people begin utilizing the medical facilities in the state, more health administration positions will be necessary.
 Further, Alaska's population is sure to grow, meaning that healthcare administration professionals will need more managerial, pubic health, informatics, and even marketing training.
 A bachelor's degree in health administration is a great place to get started, as is a public health degree, or even a degree in healthcare informatics.